Vyral/base-template/_posts/2018-09-18-an-overview-of-the-2-kinds-of-real-estate-investing.md

 {% include youtube.html %}

-<center>There are two kinds of real estate investing, each of which has its own merits.
-Today I’ll give you the basics of each so that you can better understand how to become an investor yourself.</center>
+<center><em>There are two kinds of real estate investing, each of which has its own merits.
+Today I&rsquo;ll give you the basics of each so that you can better understand how to become an investor yourself.</em></center>

+&nbsp;

 In an effort to help you continue to love where you live, today we’ll be diving into what it takes to become a real estate investor.